DCGM/pero-enhance/README.md

 ```
 python repair_page.py -i ../example/ -x ../example/ -o /path/to/outputs
 ```
 The above command runs OCR, stores the OCR output in ./example/, and stores the enhance images in /path/to/outputs.
-The generated OCR Page XML files can be manualy revised if the OCR quality is not satisfactory, and the command can be repeated to use these changes for better image enhancement.
+The generated OCR Page XML files can be manually revised if the OCR quality is not satisfactory, and the command can be repeated to use these changes for better image enhancement.

 Alternatively, you can run interactive demo by running the following, where the xml file is optional:
 ```